Bordeaux tramway: Line A

-Line A of the Bordeaux tramway starts at Le Haillan Rostand in the western suburbs of Bordeaux and runs in an easterly direction towards the city centre.
-An intermediate terminus is passed at Pin Galant, where some trams from the east terminate.
-In the city centre it crosses and has an interchange with line B at Hôtel de Ville, and with lines C and D at Porte de Bourgogne.
+Line A of the Bordeaux tramway starts from Le Haillan Rostand in the western suburbs of Bordeaux or from the Bordeaux airport, the first common stop is Quatre Chemins in Mérignac.
+Then, it runs in an easterly direction towards the city centre, where it crosses and has an interchange with line B at Hôtel de Ville, and with lines C and D at Porte de Bourgogne.
 It then crosses the Garonne river on the Pont de pierre bridge and runs east to Buttinière.
-Here the line divides into two branches, one running north to La Gardette Bassens Carbon-Blanc and the other south to Floirac Dravemont.
+Here the line divides into two branches again, one running north-east to La Gardette Bassens Carbon-Blanc and the other south-east to Floirac Dravemont.

-The line is 29.2 km in length and serves 46 tram stops.
-The line is double track throughout, with the exception of the approach to and terminal platform at Le Haillan Rostand, which takes the form of a single-track stub.
+The line is 29.2 km in length and serves 51 tram stops.
+The line is double track throughout, with the exception of the approach to and terminal platform at Le Haillan Rostand and Mérignac-Aéroport, which takes the form of a single-track stub.

 For most of the day on Mondays to Fridays, trams run at least every five minutes between Pin Galant and Buttinière, with services every ten minutes on the branches and outer sections.
 Services run less frequently in the early morning, late evenings, weekends and public holidays.